Dentistry

 While this is a before and after picture of veneers

-In this article we will cover; the definition of composite bonding and veneers, their cost comparison, durability and lifetime, procedure time and cost, pros&cons of each, and finalize which is better.
+In this article, we will cover: the definitions of composite bonding and veneers; a cost comparison; durability and lifetime; procedure time and cost; the pros and cons of each; and a final conclusion on which is better.

 Composite Bonding